 Mr Slate provides accounting, secretarial and corporate advice to a number of private and public companies.
-Mr Slate has over ten years' experience in chartered accounting.
+Mr Slate has over 15 years' experience in chartered accounting.
+Mr Slate has a Bachelor of Commerce from the University of Western Australia, is a Chartered Accountant, an Associate Member of the Governance Institute of Australia and is a Graduate of the Australian Institute of Company Directors.